julioespin/julioespin.github.io/Healthcare_Analysis.md

 ## Let's Get Started!

 As someone who has experience working in the healthcare field, I thought that it would be interesting to analyze some healthcare data.
-In this project, I used SQL to analyze the data to get some insights into healthcare date.
-In this project, I focus on getting insight into the following questions:
+In this project, I used SQL to analyze healthcare data and focused on getting insights into the following questions:

   - Do the majority of patients stay for less than 7 days at the hospital?
   - Which medical specialties are doing the most number of procedures on average?